GeoscienceAustralia/anuga_core/docs/source/evolve.rst

-Sometimes it is necessary to interact with the evolution using a small `yieldstep`  but in this case the `sww` file stored at each yieldstep can become prohibitively large.
+Sometimes it is necessary to interact with the evolution using a small `yieldstep` (such as controlling a hydraulic structure).
+In this case the `sww` file stored at each yieldstep can become prohibitively large.

 Instead you can save the state every `outputstep` time interval, while still interacting every `yieldstep` interval.